iaeste-japan/www/hugo/content/en/required-docs.md

 ## Document List

 1. The September 2026 application period has ended.
 New applications are no longer accepted through the [Application Portal](https://application-portal.iaeste.or.jp).
 Existing accounts can still be accessed for viewing.
 2. For reference, the [Application Manual for September Recruitment](/files/internship/required-docs/application-manual-september-en-v20260901.pdf) explains the September application process and the steps leading up to the internship.
-As April recruitment differs from September recruitment, please use the Application Manual for April Recruitment once it is published.
+As there are some differences between April recruitment and September recruitment, please use the Application Manual for April Recruitment once it is published.
 3. [IAESTE Handbook](/files/internship/required-docs/iaeste-handbook-en-v20260901.pdf) provides essential information for applicants, including an overview of IAESTE and its international internship program, its key features, and a sample internship offer.
 Please be sure to refer to it when applying.

 | Document Name | Format | Update Date |